apache/beam/website/www/site/content/en/documentation/sdks/python-machine-learning.md

 ## Why use the RunInference API?

 RunInference leverages existing Apache Beam concepts, such as the the `BatchElements` transform and the `Shared` class, and it allows you to build multi-model pipelines.
-In addition, the RunInference API allows you to find the input that determined the prediction without returning to the full input data.
+In addition, the RunInference API has built in capabilities for dealing with [keyed values](#use-the-prediction-results-object).

 ### BatchElements PTransform